Skip to content

 How to Claim Canada Workers Benefit (Step-by-Step)

 Claiming the Canada Workers Benefit (CWB) is done through your annual tax return.
-You do not need a separate application in most cases, but you must file your taxes correctly to receive the benefit.
+You do not need a separate application in most cases, but you must file your taxes correctly to receive the benefit—whether you are employed under a Spouse Open Work Permit (SOWP) or through an employer supported by a Labour Market Impact Assessment.

 Here is a simple step-by-step process: